3270io/3270Connect/docs/basic-usage.md

 Run `3270Connect` in API mode and interact with it using HTTP requests.

+- [API Mode](advanced-features.md): Discover how to run 3270Connect as an API server for advanced automation.

 ## Conclusion

 The `3270Connect` command-line utility offers a flexible way to automate interactions with terminal emulators.
 Whether you need to connect to hosts, manipulate screens, or run multiple workflows concurrently, `3270Connect` has you covered.
 Explore its features, experiment with different workflows, and streamline your terminal automation tasks.